Trustpoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

 Test Idea
 """""""""

-To verify that the system provides a CMP endpoint for onboarding devices, we will test the following scenarios:
+To verify that the system provides a :term:`CMP` endpoint for onboarding devices, we will test the following scenarios:

 #.
 Device Registration and Certificate Enrollment
-    - A new device initiates a CMP request to the endpoint.
+    - A new device initiates a :term:`CMP` request to the endpoint.
     - The system processes the request and issues a certificate.
     - The device successfully receives and stores the issued certificate.